jason-renaud/mechanic/README.md

 pip install -r requirements.txt python run.py
 ```
 You should now have a fully functioning API.
-Execute a REST call at http://127.0.0.1:5000/api/<your-resource> to see it
+Execute a REST call at http://127.0.0.1:5000/api/\<your-resource> to see it
 action.
-Next, see [mechanic file reference](docs/mechanicfile-reference.md) for details on customizing how the app is
+You can also go to http://127.0.0.1:5000 to see the Swagger UI generated docs.
+Next, see
-generated.
+[mechanic file reference](docs/mechanicfile-reference.md) for details on customizing how the app is generated.